Carne asada tacos made with tender marinated skirt steak and piled with all your favorite toppings including roasted pineapple habanero salsa.

 Let’s talk about tacos, because well…..TACOS.
 Enough said.

 When it comes to food Mexican cuisine tops my list.
 It incorporates some of my favorite ingredients like cumin, onions, peppers, and cilantro.
 And let’s not forget the salsa!

 My inspiration for this dish began with this roasted pineapple habanero salsa.
 If you are like me you can’t bear to eat tacos without salsa or hot sauce (or both!!); preferably one that brings the heat.
 And beings it’s a whopping 20 degrees today in Kansas, I’ll take all the heat I can get.
 The roasted pineapple habanero salsa is a harmonious balance of sweet and spicy which complements the carne asada beautifully.

 On to the tacos!!
 Let me start by telling you how excited I am to start off my Taco Tuesday series (which runs through the end of 2019) with this recipe.
 If, like me, you are a lover of Mexican food you’ve probably encountered carne asada before.
 If not you may be wondering what the heck it is.
 Carne asada is a marinated steak that is grilled and thinly sliced.
 It is so flavorful and succulent.
 Seriously, my mouth is watering just thinking about it.

 - Skirt steak: Flank steak would be a suitable alternative.
 They are both naturally flavorful cuts of beef and good for marinating.

-- Limes/lime juice: Fresh is best, but bottled would work just fine.
+- Lime juice: Fresh is best, but bottled would work just fine.